ktorch/ktorch/docs/complex.rst

 .. function:: isreal(ptr) -> value
 .. function:: isreal(enlisted-ptr) -> ptr

-   :param ptr ptr: a previously allocated :ref:`api-pointer <pointers>` to a complex tensor
+   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a complex tensor
    :return: Given a ptr, returns a k boolean array with 1's where the imaginary part of the complex tensor is zero.
-If the ptr is enlisted, returns a new :ref:`ptr <pointers>` to a tensor with the boolean values.
+If the ptr is enlisted, returns a new :ref:`ptr <ptr>` to a tensor with the boolean values.

 ::